gaborbernat/algo-notes/problem_solutions/common_ancester_of_two_nodes_in_tree.md

 but might be much slower in practical.

-The following code uses a structure as the return value of the function to get the common ancester of two nodes while nodes might not be in the tree.
+The following code uses a structure as the return value of the function to get the common ancestor of two nodes while nodes might not be in the tree.

 ```java
 class Res{